-Fully-Admitted students, who have returned their award letter and any other required documents and are enrolled in the appropriate number of credits two weeks before the fall or spring semester begins AND submitted Confirmation of Return/Intent to Attend* by the deadline date, may have all finalized financial aid posted to their student account before the semester begins.
+Fully-Admitted students, who have returned their award letter and any other required documents and are enrolled in the appropriate number of credits two weeks before the fall or spring semester begins AND submitted Intent to Attend* by the deadline date, may have all finalized financial aid posted to their student account before the semester begins.
 If not, students who attend all the classes that their aid is based on may have aid posted during the first week of the semester.
 If a balance is still owed, it must be paid or have a signed payment plan contract by the fee payment deadline to avoid late fees

 Financial aid recipients should check their student account and LCMail often.
 Specifically just before and after day 5, and day 10, to confirm financial aid awards have not been reduced or cancelled due to lack of attendance verification.
 If your aid isn't posted and your fees are not paid you may incur late fees.

-Students who advanced registered for the semester must confirm their plans have not changed and they still plan to attend the fall semester.
+Students who advanced registered for the semester must confirm their plans have not changed and they still plan to attend the upcoming semester.
 Students who are signed up for electronic refunds at least 2 weeks before the term begins have the option to receive their FIRST disbursement (before the semester begins) by direct deposit.
 By confirming the intent to attend 3-6 weeks before the semester begins, residual funds will be processed by direct deposit to the bank account that has been submitted on Warrior Web.
 This step is in addition to having all aid in place, documents submitted, and registered for the appropriate number of credits.

 Confirming your intent to attend also gives the Financial Aid Office the opportunity to revise your financial aid awards to your intended enrollment level if a change is needed.
 The Registrar's Office also wants to know if your plans have changed.
 If something has changed with your plans, and you won't be able to attend any or all of your classes, they ask that you update your schedule and drop the classes that you will no longer be able to attend.
 This may open up seats in full sections and offer opportunities for other students to enroll.
 Someone else's schedule change may open up a new opportunity for you!